View other WHU WoW WoD hunter guides. Updated for patch 6.0.2.

 The best BM AoE rotation assumes that you’re taking the best BM AoE talents (Barrage, Thrill of the Hunt).
 However it’s common for BM hunters optimized for single target damage to still need to deal out the AoE, and in that case you’ll just drop or substitute a few shots from your AoE rotation.

 The key to the BM AoE is their passive Beast Cleave ability (that all BM hunters automatically have), which allows your pets melee attacks to inflict 30% damage to nearby targets after you Multi-Shot.
+With multistrikes being a new addition to the secondary stat list, you will also have a chance for your pet attacks to do extra damage during beast cleave, as well as barrage having ticks that can even strike again.
 Their AoE combines well with Bestial Wrath, which drops the cost of Multi-Shot in half, allowing BM a small period of quite good burst AoE, followed by longer period of fairly so-so AoE.
 Note that Beast Cleave will not all mobs in a pack — just the nearby ones.
+Pet placement is highly important when it comes to ensuring proper usage of Beast Cleave.

 The BM AoE priority rotation is: